kalimora/f-team-cmpm-121/README.md

 Adapting to the F1 requirements helped us build a more player-centric game, emphasizing user experience and feedback.
 It taught us the value of flexibility in both team roles and game design.

 ## F2 Documentation
+### F0+F1 No major changes were made in for F0 and F1, so the F0 and F1 requirements are still met in F2.

 ### F2.a - Everyone
 - Created scenarios.dsl file as a draft of what design we wanted the scenarios to look like.
 - Created json files that depicted different scenarios for the game.
 There is a tutorial scenario and a challenge scenario.